TomasHubelbauer/track-maker/readme.md

 UI, either the status bar or the menu bar alongside the Reference button.
 This will be a more user friendly message mentioning how to associate references in general as opposed to a brief command line hint.

+### Offer a convenience method for converting URL references to local references

+When using URL references, the Render button won't work, because due to CORS, the canvas is considered to be tainted.
+I do not think there is a client-side workaround for this; if there was one, that would be a break in the browser security model and quickly fixed even if I could make use of it for a while.

+But what could be done is to collect all of the URL references, bulk-download them for the user and the convert the commands to file references based one by extracting the file names from the URLs.
+Afterwards, the UI message informing the user of broken local file references would nudge them to open the references and they would get associated by name with the now local-based reference commands.

+It would also be good to enable multi-select of references so this this case is smoother for a large number of references.

+For now this is on a backburner as I do not need to render with URL references.